ibm-ecosystem-engineering/envizi-workshop-2024/146-Working-on-ESG-disclosures-as-a-SRM/readme.md

 </details>

-### 3.3 Assign questions and set reviewer
+### 3.3 Assign Data Owner (Assignee) and Reviewer

 <details><summary>CLICK ME</summary>

-Now that the disclosure is created and also added the questions, the disclosure owner would like to distribute the questions to different users who can work on the question and provide the appropriate response.
-And a reviewer is assigned to each question so that he/she can review once the response is ready
+Now that the disclosure is created and also added the questions, the disclosure owner would like to do the following.
+- Distribute the questions to different users who can work on the question and provide the appropriate response.  - Assign a reviewer to each question so that he/she can review once the response is ready

 #### Set Assignee